 Chibadai, like a couple of the entries before it, has no concept of a minimum or maximum course load outside of the minimum needed for the student visa, for J-PAC students.
 So 7 courses/10.5h a week would be the minimum and that’s about it.
 It sounds like this would range from about 3-5 Japanese classes (the base X01 Japanese course is 3 classes) and 2+ other classes a semester.
 I think.
 Their website isn’t bad but is extremely disorganized, and as you can see by the 2015 links above, there’s entire abandoned sections of the website that have been built over with newer stuff, giving it a patchwork feel with the number of dead links in places.
 Their YouTube channel is a bunch of videos without any playlists or anything either, further adding to the half-done sort of feeling.
 They have an excellent Campus Tour video, but it’s buried in obscurity in the dredges of their YouTube video list.

 Compared to the other options, Chiba’s housing options are really weak too.
-There’s the International House, which will cost somewhere between 30 and 40k yen a month, and which even seems to have a personal kitchen in a little studio, which is a big plus.
+There’s the International House, which will cost somewhere between 30k and 40k yen a month, and which even seems to have a personal kitchen in a little studio, which is a big plus.
 But they are vague about available Internet access, and they do say that there tend to be many more applicants than spots for the International House, so that seems iffy to me.
-A couple other housing residences are mentioned, but they are not for exchange students, and how much digging I had to do to find that reflects poorly on the website.
+A couple other international student housing residences are mentioned, but they are not for (6 month-1 year) exchange students, and how much digging I had to do to find that reflects poorly on the website.
 Their clubs aren’t very strong either, with about 155 of them, a fully Japanese listing only, and no real indication as to whether international students are welcome outside of the Chiba University International Students Group (CISG).